monkeyToneCircuits/BlinkyTree/README.md

 - Check baseline calibration value (should be ~200)
 - Adjust `BREATH_LIGHT_THRESHOLD` lower for higher sensitivity

-### Can't Reprogram After Release Flash
-- This is expected behavior - RESET pin is disabled in production builds
-- You need a high-voltage programmer to recover the chip
-- Always test thoroughly with debug builds first!

 ## Development

 ### Adding New Melodies